π¦ unRAID

 wget -O .env https://raw.githubusercontent.com/LibrePhotos/librephotos-docker/main/librephotos.env

-βDownload this file to the same directory, but keep the original name:
+Download this file to the same directory, but keep the original name:

 wget https://raw.githubusercontent.com/LibrePhotos/librephotos-docker/main/docker-compose.yml

 You'll need to edit the .env file with paths to your photos (myPhotos) and possibly the timeZone variable.
 Optionally, you'll want to grab a mapbox API key as documented in the file.
 Keep note of the default HTTP port, 3000.
 You should have LibrePhotos accessible after a few minutes of boot-up on unraidip:3000 unless you changed this in the .env file.
-The username is admin & the password is admin, unless you changed them in the .env file.
-It is recommended you change the admin username and password if LibrePhotos is going to be publicly accessible.
-This is done via the .env file.

-βOnce done, you can fire up the containers by typing:
+Once done, you can fire up the containers by typing:

 docker-compose up -d